biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 As you can see, we passed the **samples_log** output to the multiqc process after mixing it with the output channel from the fastqc process.

 Profiles
 =================

-For deploying a pipeline in a cluster environment or a cloud, we need to add some information in the **nextflow.config** file.

-In particular we need to indicate the kind of `executor <https://www.nextflow.io/docs/latest/process.html#executor>`__ should be used.
+For deploying a pipeline in a cluster or Cloud, in the **nextflow.config** file, we need to indicate what kind of the `executor <https://www.nextflow.io/docs/latest/process.html#executor>`__ to use.

-In the Nextflow framework architecture, the executor indicates which is the **batch-queuing system** to use to submit jobs to the HPC or to the cloud.
+In the Nextflow framework architecture, the executor indicates which the **batch-queue system** to use to submit jobs to a HPC or to Cloud.

 The executor is completely abstracted, so you can switch from SGE to SLURM just by changing this parameter in the configuration file.

 You can group different classes of configuration or **profiles** within a single **nextflow.config** file.
-In this way that you can indicate at run time which executor and resources to use for a pipeline execution.

 Let's inspect the **nextflow.config** file in **test3** folder.
-We can look at three different profiles:
+We can see three different profiles:

 - standard
 - cluster
 - cloud

-The first one indicates the resources needed for running the pipeline locally.
-They are quite small since we have little power and CPUs on the test node.
+The first profile indicates the resources needed for running the pipeline locally.
+They are quite small since we have little power and CPU on the test node.

 .. code-block:: groovy